Global, Environmental, and Occupational Health

 Chair: A.R.
 Sapkota (Professor)

-Professors: D. Milton, R. Puett, S. Wilson
+Professors: D. Milton (Dist Univ Prof), R. Puett, H. Wipfli (Clark Leadership Chair), S. Wilson

 Associate Professors: P. Turner (Associate Chair)